 The Elzinga Residential Scholars Program, named after UVA economics professor and former Study Center board member Ken Elzinga, was established in the early 2000s, and continues today under the guidance of the Study Center’s Directors of Undergraduate Ministries, Ethan and Katie Hightower.
-There are four primary components of the Elzinga Residential Scholars Program: live in community, grow in faith and knowledge, worship God, and serve others.
+There are three primary components of the Elzinga Residential Scholars Program: community, consistency, and character formation—all rooted in the gospel.

-The residents live in intentional Christian community during their program year.
+God made people to be with one another.
+This program brings together people from different Grounds ministries, years, and backgrounds to form a residential community with the central commonality of commitment to Christ.
 The eight male participants live together at the Study Center and the twelve female students live in the “Yellow House” next door.
 They have regular house meetings for sharing and prayer, gather on a weekly basis for Thursday dinners, and participate in a community retreat.

 Connection with other residents and the program directors (mid-August).